This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 This highly achievable AND simple recipe will amaze you.
 The hardest thing you will have to do is plan ahead.

 This type of bread is more often known as no knead bread.
-I’ve given you a few similar recipes in the past, like this Brioche bread. ( its also easy ).
+I’ve given you a few similar recipes, like this.
+Try this Brioche bread. ( its also easy ).
 Or this No Knead Sweet Potato bread.
 They are perfect and will work to encourage you on your bread journey.
 This style of bread works by using a long fermentation.
-The moisture in the very wet dough helps to build gluten without all of the work of kneading!
+The moisture in the very wet dough helps build gluten without all of the work of kneading!

 So here it is.
 The bread will have a thin crisp crust that shatters under your knife with a sourdough like interior.